Robbing The Link Vault orange

 The subsequent three sites are not specifically about running.
 Two are mainly technology websites, and one is a menā€™s lifestyle publication.

 These are page-level competitors.
-They compete with you for the specific keyword but not on other running-related terms.
+They compete with you for the target keyword but not on other running-related terms.

-The easiest way to discover page-level competitors is to:
+The easiest way to discover page-level direct competitors is to:

-3. Note down all the websites that rank on the top couple of pages
+3. Note down all the page-level websites that rank in the first two result pages

 If you do this for a few different terms, youā€™re sure to find a ton of competing websites.

-The best way to check domain-level competitors is to use a search engine optimization (SEO) toolā€™s competitor backlink analysis feature.
+The best way to find domain-level competitors is to use a search engine optimization (SEO) toolā€™s competitor backlink analysis feature.

 This feature automatically analyzes the keywords your website ranks for and highlights websites that rank for similar or the same keywords.